hkbarwo/hkbarwo.com/data/news/items/20220211-5th-covid19-working-group-governement-funding.md

     ### Only available in Chinese version
-  title: "Established Task Force for making every effort to "
+  title: Established Task Force for making every effort to enlist government
+    support for the industry
+  category: notice
 ---